 In positive pressure mode, the EpiShuttle protects vulnerable patients from the environment around them.
 Burn victims and patients recovering from cancer treatment, for example, are particularly susceptible to airborne pathogens, including MRSA, which are filtered by the EpiShuttle ventilation system.

 Adapters are available for several leading stretcher brands and universal brackets ensure safe fixation regardless of stretcher or vehicle type.
 Vehicles do not have to be disinfected after patient transport with the EpiShuttle, saving time and money and ensuring that they can remain in operation as much as possible.

-The EpiShuttle is CE 1789 compliant and used for pre-hospital transportation of suspected cases of highly infectious diseases, and transportation of highly infectious patients between hospitals.
+The EpiShuttle is EN 1789 compliant and used for pre-hospital transportation of suspected cases of highly infectious diseases, and transportation of highly infectious patients between hospitals.

 The EpiShuttle has undergone vibration testing and NATO standard decompression testing to ensure suitability for both fixed wing and rotor wing air ambulances